Home ยป Recipes

 Chocolate Pound Cake (In A Bundt Pan)

-To get a moist pound cake, you may have heard that it takes a pound each of flour, eggs, butter, and sugar to make.
-Hence the name.
+To get a moist pound cake, you may have heard that it takes a pound each of flour, eggs, butter, and sugar to make–hence the name.
+While pound cakes are usually baked in a loaf pan, they can also be baked in a Bundt pan.

+Traditionally, pound cakes are dusted with powdered sugar, glazed, or even topped with frosting.
 Being the glutton I am for all things chocolate, I went with chocolate frosting, which turns this into one decadent chocolate pound cake.

-The next time a special occasion rolls around, like a birthday party, Valentine’s Day, an anniversary, or even just because it’s Saturday, you will have the perfect cake to make.
+The next time a special occasion rolls around, like a birthday party, Valentineโ€™s Day, an anniversary, or even just because itโ€™s Saturday, you will have the perfect cake to make.

 A chocolate bundt cake on a white cake stand.
 There is chocolate frosting drizzled all over the cake.